rightlag/pyspot/README.md

 **SPOTIFY_CLIENT_SECRET** - Your Spotify client secret

-Credentials can also be stored in a pyspot configuration file.
+Credentials can also be stored in a `~/.pyspot` configuration file.

 ```json
 {